tygerbytes/mailgun-webhooks/README.md

 ## Overview

-* `HandlePermanentFailure` receives the "Permanent Failure" webhook from MailGun and adds an outgoing message to the 'email-outbox' storage queue.
+* `HandleWebhook` receives any webhook from MailGun, then invokes the appropriate response strategy based on the `MailGunEvent` type.
+For example, it might adds an outgoing alert email message to the 'email-outbox' storage queue.
-* `DrainOutbox` processes the 'email-outbox' queue, sending alert emails to `alert-email-addresses` via the SendGrid API.
+* `DrainOutbox` processes the 'email-outbox' queue, sending queued emails via the SendGrid API.

 ## MailGun POCOs!

-The request body payload is deserialized to c# classes to make working with the data easier and more type-safe.
+The request body payload is deserialized to C# classes to make working with the data easier and more type-safe.

 ## Why SendGrid for the email alerts?